Derthings/Derthings/README.md

 - 👋 Hi, I’m @Derthings Welcome to my Github
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning HTML, PYTHON
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me contact me in @odparker14@gmail.com